jualvespereira/ICPE2020/README.md

 <code>analyzeRuns.py</code> and <code>ErrorRateTableCreator.py</code> are the main scripts to aggregate and visualize the results.
 <code>analyzeRuns.py</code> collects all error rates from all 100 runs of all case studies in an unique file <code>all_error_\<sampling-approach\>_\<sampling-size\>.txt</code> (see [diretory](Distance-Based_Data_Time/SupplementaryWebsite/PerformancePredictions/AllSummary/)).
-Then, the script <code>ErrorRateTableCreator.py</code> reads the generated file and invokes the <code>R</code> script <code>PerformKruskalWallis.R</code> to perform the significance tests and automatically create tex-files that are compiled using LaTeX to generate the Tables 2-8 shown in the paper.
+Then, the script <code>ErrorRateTableCreator.py</code> reads the generated file and invokes the <code>R</code> script <code>PerformKruskalWallis.R</code> to perform the significance tests (*e.g.*, Kruskal Wallis, Mann Whitney U) on the collected error rates and automatically create tex-files that are compiled using LaTeX to generate the Tables 2-8 shown in the paper.

 - <code>./analyzeRuns.py \<run-directory\> \<output-directory\></code>
 - Install the dependencies for R: <code>InstallPackages.R</code>